 A mandatory mean grade applies in every course, including first‐year and upper‐class courses, and including seminars, clinics, externships, practicum courses, and all other graded activities with the exception of (1) independent research, for which the only grades are "pass" or "not passing," and (2) the two‐week skills immersion courses, for which the only grades are "honors," "pass," "low pass," or "not passing," with no more than 20% of the grades being "honors."

 The mandatory mean grade is 3.30, plus or minus 0.05, except in courses in which more than half the grade depends on work product other than an exam, for which the mandatory mean grade is 3.50, plus or minus 0.05.
-This exception does not apply to first‐year writing or legal research sections, for which the mean is the generally applicable mean of 3.30, plus or minus 0.05.
+This exception does not apply to first‐year sections, for which the mean is the generally applicable mean of 3.30, plus or minus 0.05.
 If a course offers students the option of taking an exam or writing a paper, the course is treated as an exam course, and the mandatory mean is 3.30, plus or minus 0.05.
 For all courses in all three years, regardless of enrollment, the grade of F shall be excluded from the mandatory mean calculation.

 Except for first-year courses, additional flexibility is allowed in smaller enrollment courses: